Suwon Air Base: Accidents and incidents

-On 5 May 2006 Captain Kim Do-hyun of the ROKAF's Black Eagles display team was killed when he lost control of his A-37B Dragonfly during an air show.
+On May 5, 2006 Captain Kim Do-hyun of the ROKAF's Black Eagles display team was killed when he lost control of his A-37B Dragonfly during an air show.

-On 11 January 2022, Major Shim Jeong min from ROKAF's 10th Fighter Wing was killed due to engine fire in his KF-5E during training.
-He stayed in jet to avoid crashing into nearby village.
+On January 11, 2022, Major Shim Jeong-min from ROKAF's 10th Fighter Wing was killed due to an engine fire in his KF-5E during training.
+He stayed in the jet to avoid crashing into a nearby village.